near/docs/docs/tutorials/contracts/guest-book.md

 It Looks like our `yarn dev` command deploys our app in a dev environment so we can engage with our app on `localhost`.

-We use `nodemon` to reflect any ui updates we make while the server is live, and we put `assembly` in watch mode so that any changes we make in our contract code will also update in the server.
+We use `nodemon` to reflect any UI updates we make while the server is live, and we put `assembly` in watch mode so that any changes we make in our contract code will also update in the server.

 Take a minute to see how all these commands cascade into our other scripts.